cp2mkc0c023760he/2024-Final-Project/README.md

 * Require larger amounts of training data.
 * Resource-intensive during training.

+## Metrics considered
+In this project, we have chosen to rely on several metrics to assess the performance of our models:
+  * Mean Absolute Error (MAE): This metric quantifies the average magnitude of errors in the model's predictions.
+A lower value indicates better accuracy.
+  * Mean Squared Error (MSE): MSE calculates the average of the squares of the errors between the model's predictions and the actual values.
+The lower the MSE, the better the model's performance.
+  * Root Mean Squared Error (RMSE): RMSE is simply the square root of MSE and provides a measure of the spread of errors.
+Like MSE, this value is sought to be minimized.
+  * Coefficient of Determination (R-squared): This metric indicates the proportion of variance in the dependent variable that is predictable from the independent variable(s).
+A value close to 1 indicates a good fit of the model to the data.
+  * Accuracy: It is a commonly used metric in classification problems in deep learning.
+Accuracy measures how accurately the model's predictions match the true responses.

 ## Computational resources
 * 1x RTX 4090
   * runpod/pytorch:2.1.0-py3.10-cuda11.8.0-devel-ubuntu22.04